The Happiest Hour

-The Vibe: I don’t know why but in my head I thought the Happiest Hour would be a speakeasy*, so I was pleasantly surprised to find a big bar right in plain sight.
-It was so lovely and light at 5:30 on a summer’s eve.
+The Vibe: I don’t know why but in my head I thought the Happiest Hour would be a speakeasy*, so I'm pleasantly surprised to find a big bar right in plain sight.
+It's so lovely and light at 5:30 on a summer’s eve.
 There’s a seating area in the front, then a fairly large circle bar in the center, then a big space in the back with table service.
 There’s a see-through divider in the middle of the space that I keep thinking is a mirror, but I can’t see myself in it, so it’s not.
 They’ve got a Florida beach resort theme going on, and they embrace it fully.
 The music consists of mostly the Beach Boys, and other music like the Beach Boys.
 It’s great right now, but it makes me wonder what it’s like in the winter.
 Depressing or refreshing?
-When I get there, there are two guys drinking martinis on one side, and two girls drinking highlighter-colored cocktails and munching on fries on the other side.
+There are two guys drinking martinis on one side, and two girls drinking highlighter-colored cocktails and munching on fries on the other side.
 I sit on the side with the ladies.
-I didn’t mean to segregate this bar by gender, but then another man sat on the side with the dudes.
+I didn’t mean to segregate this bar by gender, but then another man sits on the side with the dudes.
 The bar slowly fills up, and the gender segregation dissipates, primarily because it’s overwhelmingly occupied by white dudes in their 30s wearing dress shirts.
 Seriously, each time I look up, there’s another one.
 Are they having a convention?

 The Bartender: A large bald man in a Hawaiian shirt with a goatee named Sweeney.
-I asked him whether he would suggest tequila or gin for my drink, and without any hesitation he said “tequila no question.”
+I ask him whether he would suggest tequila or gin for my drink, and without any hesitation he says “tequila no question.”
 I appreciate this sense of confidence and authority.
 A circle bar is damn hard to work, and Sweeney gets a bit more frantic with each new person that shows up, but he certainly holds it down.
 Since each drink has a liquor option, that’s double for a bartender to keep track of.
 When he’s frenetic, Sweeney talks aloud, repeating the orders back to himself.
 I want to help, because this is a really tough job to work, especially alone.
 Another bartender, also in a Hawaiian shirt, finally joins him and balance is restored.
 Also, guys, there’s a FEMALE BUSSER.
 Do you understand how rare this is!?!